 Book and Film Reviews

-Rita Isabel Henderson is a postdoctoral research fellow in the Cumming School of Medicine’s Departments of Community Health Sciences and Family Medicine, at the University of Calgary.
+Rita Isabel Henderson is an assistant professor in the Cumming School of Medicine’s Departments of Community Health Sciences and Family Medicine, at the University of Calgary.
 Her research focuses on health inequities experienced by marginalized youth, structural violence in healthcare experiences, and innovating health professional education and wider health systems for Indigenous health equity.
 She has also carried out research on intergenerational trauma in Chile and youth health promotion in Tanzania.

 Tom Widger (PhD, LSE, 2009) is an assistant professor at the University of Durham, engaged in research, teaching, and interventions in the fields of medical anthropology, development anthropology, and environmental anthropology.
 His theoretical work explores the ruptures in scientific and medical ontologies caused by chemical pollution on a global scale, while his applied work focuses on supporting corporate sustainability programmes in Sri Lanka.
 This double-sided engagement reflects an interest in exploring how a critical anthropology of global health and development might also be constructive, and especially how ethnography can be deployed more effectively in interdisciplinary encounters.